Over Miles on Car Lease – What to Do

 What happens if I exceed my mileage limit?

 Excess miles charges are not penalties as many people think.
-The charges are simply fair compensation to the lease company for the unexpected higher depreciation and lower lease-end residual value (due to the extra miles) than agreed to in the original lease contract.
+The charges are simply fair compensation to the lease company for the unexpected higher depreciation and lower lease-end residual value (due to the extra miles) than you agreed to in the original lease contract.

 You pay for that extra depreciation at a per-mile rate that varies by car company and vehicle model.
 Lower priced cars are charged at $0.15 per mile.
 Mid-priced cars are charged at $0.20 per mile and higher-priced cars at $0.25 or higher.
 Some luxury models charge $0.30 per mile.
 These rates are specified in your lease contract and are not negotiable.